 The second hottest planet in the Solar System.

 There are planets which can heal themselves through natural geological processes.
-The surface of Mercury is covered with the Craters.
-This occurs because of numerous encounters with comets and asteroids.
+The surface of Mercury is covered with craters.
+This occurs because of the numerous encounters with comets and asteroids.
 Scientists have named these craters after famous artists and writers.
-The craters larger than 250 km in diameters are named as a Basin.
-On Mercury, the Caloris Basin has been determined as the largest impacted craters which is 1,550 km in diameter.
+The craters are larger than 250km in diameters are named as a Basin.
+On Mercury, the Caloris Basin has been deemed as the largest impacted crater which is 1,550km in diameter.
 These kid facts about Mercury were discovered by the Mariner 10 in 1974.

 Mercury is visited by only two spacecraft till now.

-Mercury is the closest planet to the Sun; hence, it is difficult to visit.
+Mercury is the closest planet to the Sun; hence, it’s difficult to visit.
 Mariner 10 is the first spacecraft to visit Mercury during 1974-1975.
-During the visit, Mercury orbited the Mariner 10 three times, which enabled it to map just half of Mercury’s surface.
+During the visit, Mercury orbited the Mariner 10 three times which enabled it to map just half of Mercury’s surface.
 Again, in 2004, NASA launched Messenger from Cape Canaveral Air Force Station.
 It completed 100% mapping of Mercury’s surface area in 2013.

 Mercury is named as the.
 Roman Messenger God:

 There is no such data that can claim the actual date of Mercury’s discovery.
 But in 3,000 BC, Sumerians mention the Planet Mercury for the first time.